mskinks/turbo/README.md

 # Turbo

 F-Chat web client that goes vroom.
 Provides desktop-like speed and comfort thanks to the newest browser technologies.
-Requires IE10 or later, current Firefox, or current Chrome.
-Safari might work, but Apple has been bad about supporting the latest web standards, so some parts of Turbo probably won't function as expected.
+Requires a recent browser-- older ones will likely not be supported.

 ## Contribution Guidelines